 Lunch and Learn Host: If you work for a business in the Houston area, consider hosting an informative Lunch and Learn during which we will provide a free, 45-minute child safety presentation and related literature.
 Lunch and Learn Hosts are responsible for setting up a meeting room space, providing lunch, and advertising the event within the company.

 Run for a Reason Runner / Fundraiser: Join the Texas Center for the Missing Running Team during the annual Chevron Houston Marathon and Aramco Half Marathon by becoming a Run for a Reason Fundraise for Registration or HEROes Registration participant.
 You can also choose to skip the marathon and simply become a Fundraiser if running isn’t your thing!
+Learn more about our race opportunities at the Chevron Houston Marathon Run for a Reason Program.

 Special Events Volunteer: Work at one of Texas Center for the Missing’s fundraising events.
 Each year, we host a Golf Challenge for Children charity golf tournament and a Champions for Children gala-style evening event in the Houston area.
 Ideal volunteers will be able-bodied to assist in the moving of supplies and equipment, while also possessing a professional and sociable demeanor.